Molniya orbit: Southern hemisphere proposals

 Similar orbits with an argument of perigee of 90° could allow high-latitude coverage in the southern hemisphere.
 A proposed constellation, the Antarctic Broadband Program, would have used satellites in an inverted Molniya orbit to provide broadband internet service to facilities in Antarctica.
-Initially funded by the now defunct Australian Space Research Program, it did not progress beyond initial development.
+Initially funded by the now defunct Australian Space Research Programme, it did not progress beyond initial development.

 Molniya constellations

-Permanent high-elevation coverage of a large area of Earth (like the whole of Russia, where some parts are as far south as 45° N) requires a constellation of at least three spacecraft in Molniya orbits.
+Permanent high-latitude coverage of a large area of Earth (like the whole of Russia, where the southern parts are about 45° N) requires a constellation of at least three spacecraft in Molniya orbits.
 If three spacecraft are used, then each spacecraft will be active for a period of eight hours per orbit, centered around apogee, as illustrated in figure 4.
 Figure 5 shows the satellite's field of view around the apogee.

 The Earth completes half a rotation in twelve hours, so the apogees of successive Molniya orbits will alternate between one half of the northern hemisphere and the other.
 For the original Molniya orbit, the apogees were placed over Russia and North America, but by changing the right ascension of the ascending node this can be varied.
 The coverage from a satellite in a Molniya orbit over Russia is shown in figures 6 to 8, and over North America in figures 9 to 11.

 The orbits of the three spacecraft should then have the same orbital parameters, but different right ascensions of the ascending nodes, with their passes over the apogees separated by 7.97 hours.
 Since each satellite has an operational period of approximately eight hours, when one spacecraft travels four hours after its apogee passage (see figure 8 or figure 11), then the next satellite will enter its operational period, with the view of the earth shown in figure 6 (or figure 9), and the switch-over can take place.
 Note that the two spacecraft at the time of switch-over are separated by about 1500 km, so that the ground stations only have to move their antennas a few degrees to acquire the new spacecraft.